February 15, 2026

 Jory, hikingfeet.com

 Many hikers are quick to recommend KEEN hiking boots and hiking shoes in Reddit or Facebook hiking groups.
-The brand has also garnered votes for "best value" or "best budget hiking boots"— but that was before jacking up their prices over the past few years.
+Plus, the brand has garnered votes for "best value" or "best budget hiking boots"— but its prices have since shot above the budget price point.
 I've personally owned at least ten pairs of KEEN shoes, sandals, and hiking boots since my doctor more or less prescribed them to me in 2005.
-On top of that, I sold a ton of them when I worked at Backcountry and managed footwear at Appalachian Outdoors.
-My KEEN brand review lets you know if it's a good brand for hikers—or not—and recommends the best KEEN hiking boots and hiking shoes.
+On top of that, I became a KEEN brand expert when I worked at Backcountry and managed footwear at Appalachian Outdoors.
+My KEEN brand review lets you know if it's a good brand for hikers—or not—and which KEEN boots and shoes hikers might covet.

 KEEN Brand Review